 A few decades ago, if your child came home from school with the dreaded head lice note, the only way you had to treat it was to shave your child’s head and scrub it with kerosene.
 Fortunately, we have much better ways of treating it now!

 While head lice can be difficult to eradicate, using essential oils for lice is becoming very popular because it is a natural, rather than chemical approach to the problem.
 So you feel much safer in the treatment.
+Also, don’t forget that cleaning your head with essential oils is a great idea to keep critters out.
 And it smells much better than the chemicals too!
+Natural remedies for lice can be very powerful, too.

 Remember These Essential Oils for Lice